A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Expected Occupation and Ordering Measures

-We are interested in the relative compactness of the collection of $\mu_{0,t}$ measures.
-The first result shows that for any sequence $\{t_i\}$ going to $\infty$, the collection $\{\mu_{0,t_i}\}$ is well-behaved for policies $(\tau,Y)$ that are of interest.
+For general policies $(\tau,Y)$, we are interested in the relative compactness of the collection of $\mu_{0,t}$ measures and the associated convergence (or not) of the functionals with integrand $c_0$.
+The first proposition below shows that for any sequence $\{t_i\}$ going to $\infty$, $\{\mu_{0,t_i}\}$ is tight for policies $(\tau,Y)$ having finite costs.
+To understand the second proposition, consider the $(y,z)$ ordering policy defined by \eqref{sS-tau-def} for $(y,z) \in {\cal R}$.
+The $L^1$-convergence in \eqref{eq-c0-integral-slln} implies the remarkable result that for $(y,z)$ policies

+even when $c_0$ is unbounded, in which $\mu_0$ is the unique stationary measure on ${\cal E}$. \propref{J-finite} demonstrates that \eqref{running-cost-conv} may not hold for general policies but rather an inequality relation holds.